The3DP/AnimPy/README.md

-# AnimPy
+# Panim
-A animation-based repository for python code.
+Panim is similar to AnimOne, except it is animation-based for only python code.